arcus-azure/arcus.webapi/docs/versioned_docs/version-v1.6.0/features/correlation.md

 Three kind of correlation ID's are used to create the relationship:
 * **Transaction ID**: this ID is the one constant in the diagram.
 This ID is used to describe the entire transaction, from begin to end.
 All telemetry will be tracked under this ID.
 * **Operation ID**: this ID describes a single operation within the transaction.
-This ID is used within a service to link all telemetry correctly together but doesn't leave the service.
+This ID is used within a service to link all telemetry correctly together.
 * **Operation Parent ID**: this ID is create the parent/child link across services.
 When service A calls service B, then service A is the so called 'parent' of service B.

 The following list shows each step in the diagram: